biggproject/biggdocs/README.md

 # Description

+This repository contains the language-agnostic documentation of the R and Python libraries implemented on the framework of the BIGG-EKATE AI toolbox.
+This AI toolbox is formed by three main the following modules:
+- Data preparation
+- Data trasnsformation
+- Modelling
+- Reinforce learning

-The Building Information aGGregation, harmonisation and analytics (BIGG) platform is a EU-funded project to aims at demonstrating the application of big data technologies and data analytics techniques for the complete buildings life-cycle of more than 4000 buildings in 6 large-scale pilot test-beds.
-This repository contains the language-agnostic documentation of the R and Python libraries implemented on the framework of the BIGG AI toolbox.
+The first two modules have been developed within the framework of the BIGG H2020 project and of the EKATE project.
+The EKATE project is a project funder by the POCTEFA Interreg Progrma.
+The The Building Information aGGregation, harmonisation and analytics (BIGG) project is a EU-funded project to aims at demonstrating the application of big data technologies and data analytics techniques for the complete buildings life-cycle of more than 4000 buildings in 6 large-scale pilot test-beds.

 # Related repositories
 - [biggpy - Python library](https://github.com/BeeGroup-cimne/biggpy#readme)